anchor/fleet-magento-docs/docs/how-to/configure-dns.md

 ### If you are making a new site

-If your site is new and living on Fleet from its inception, you can setup DNS records for the environment straight away, as described above in *Mapping real DNS names to internal DNS records*.
+If your site is new and living on Fleet from its inception, you can setup DNS records for the environment straight away, as described above in [Mapping real DNS names to internal DNS records](#mapping-real-dns-names-to-internal-dns-records).

 ### If you are migrating an existing site to Fleet